NethServer/docs/administrator-manual/en/mail.rst

 Anti-spam
 ---------

-The anti-spam component analyzes emails by detecting and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
+The anti-spam component [#Spamassassin]_ analyzes emails by detecting and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
 The rules are public and updated on a regular basis.
 A score is associated to each rule.
 Statistical filters, called Bayesian [#BAYES]_, are special rules that evolve and quickly adapt analyzing messages marked as **spam** or **ham**.

 .. index::
    single: spam training